BennBridge Ltd - Form 8.3 - Attraqt Group plc

 |29.50 GBX

-* Discretion regarding dealing and voting decisions in respect of 1,274,261 shares above sit with a third party.
+* Discretion regarding dealing and voting decisions in respect of 374,783 shares above sit with a third party

 (b) Cash-settled derivative transactions